Cais/bns-site-data/readme.txt

-=== BNS Site Data Widget ===
+=== BNS Site Data ===
 Contributors: cais
 Donate link: http://buynowshop.com
-Tags: widget-only
+Tags: widget-only, site-statistics
 Requires at least: 2.8
-Tested up to: 3.4.2
+Tested up to: 3.5-alpha
 Stable tag: 0.1
 License: GNU General Public License v2
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-Plugin with multi-widget functionality that displays stuff ...
+Display various toggleable site statistics.

 == Description ==

-Plugin with multi-widget functionality that displays stuff ... and a lot more things as well.
+Display various site statistics (read: counts) such as: posts, pages, categories, tags, comments, and attachments.
+Each can be toggled via a checkbox in the widget option panel.

 == Installation ==

-This section describes how to install the plugin and get it working.
+Under the Plugins | Add New menu item:

+* Using Search: look for "BNS Site Data" and click the install link, or
+* Using Upload: locate the archive file from your desktop and click the "Upload Now" button

 Read this article for further assistance: http://wpfirstaid.com/2009/12/plugin-installation/